byronwade/local.byronwade.com/docs/ENVIRONMENT_SETUP.md

-# Environment Setup Guide
+# Environment Setup Guide (Canonical)

-This guide will help you resolve the console errors and optimize performance by properly configuring your environment variables.
+This document is now the canonical environment setup guide.

+For a focused variables reference, see `docs/environment-setup.md`.
+Both documents are maintained, but this is the primary source.

 ## 🚨 Critical Issues Fixed